solana-labs/solana/docs/src/running-validator/validator-failover.md

 ### etcd cluster setup

-There is ample documentation regarding etcd setup and configuration at https://etcd.io/, please generally familiarize yourself with etcd before continuing.
+There is sample documentation regarding etcd setup and configuration at https://etcd.io/, please generally familiarize yourself with etcd before continuing.